-(a) During the period of administration, in addition to the homestead exemption provided

-- 1 in Section 3-602 and the exempt property provided in Section 3-603, the surviving spouse and - 2 any [minor or dependent] child or children who were either entitled to or actually receiving - 3 support from the decedent are entitled to a reasonable allowance in money out of the estate for - 4 their maintenance during the period of administration, which may not continue for longer than - 5 one year if the estate is inadequate to discharge allowed claims.
-The allowance may be paid as a - 6 lump sum or in periodic installments, and terminates upon the death of any person with the right - 7 thereto before the lump sum or any installment has been paid. - (b) The determination of what is a reasonable allowance in money is discretionary with - 9 the tribal court.

-- 10 (c) The family allowance is payable to the surviving spouse, if living, for the use of the - surviving spouse and any dependent children.
-If the surviving spouse is not living, the family - allowance is payable to the children or to those in whose custody and care the children have been - placed.
-If the surviving spouse is living but the dependent children are in the custody and care of - another, the family allowance may be apportioned between the parties in the discretion of the - 15 tribal court. - 16 (d) The family allowance is exempt from and has priority over all claims except the - 17 homestead.
-The family allowance is not chargeable against any benefit or share passing to the - 18 surviving spouse or children by the will of the decedent unless otherwise provided, by intestate - 19 succession, or by elective share.
+- (a) During the period of administration, in addition to the homestead exemption provided in Section 3-602 and the exempt property provided in Section 3-603, the surviving spouse and any [minor or dependent] child or children who were either entitled to or actually receiving support from the decedent are entitled to a reasonable allowance in money out of the estate for their maintenance during the period of administration, which may not continue for longer than one year if the estate is inadequate to discharge allowed claims.
+The allowance may be paid as a lump sum or in periodic installments, and terminates upon the death of any person with the right thereto before the lump sum or any installment has been paid. - (b) The determination of what is a reasonable allowance in money is discretionary with the Tribal Nation court. - (c) The family allowance is payable to the surviving spouse, if living, for the use of the surviving spouse and any dependent children.
+If the surviving spouse is not living, the family allowance is payable to the children or to those in whose custody and care the children have been placed.
+If the surviving spouse is living but the dependent children are in the custody and care of another person, the family allowance may be apportioned between the parties in the discretion of the Tribal Nation court. - (d) The family allowance is exempt from and has priority over all allowed claims except the homestead.
+The family allowance is not chargeable against any benefit or share passing to the surviving spouse or children by the will of the decedent unless otherwise provided, by intestate succession, or by elective share.

 1 ARTICLE 4 2 TRANSFER ON DEATH ARRANGEMENTS 3 PART 1 4 GENERAL AUTHORIZATION 5 SECTION 4-101.
 TRANSFER ON DEATH ARRANGEMENTS AUTHORIZED.
 6 Any governing instrument other than a will containing any of the following provisions is 7 nontestamentary and the instrument containing these provisions are exempt from the 8 requirements in Section[s] 3-302 [and 3-303] for the execution of a will.
-These provisions are: 9 (1) That money or other benefits shall be paid after the decedent's death to a person or 10 persons designated by the decedent in either the instrument or a separate writing, including a 11 will, executed either before, at the same time as the instrument, or subsequently; 12 (2) That any money due or to become due under the instrument shall cease to be payable 13 in event of the death of the promisee or the promisor before payment or demand; 14 (3) That any property which is the subject of the instrument shall pass on decedent's 15 death to a person or persons designated by the decedent in either the instrument or a separate 16 writing, including a will, executed before, at the same time as the instrument, or subsequently.
-17 Reporters' Note 18 19 20 This Section, which validates all transfers on death arrangements, is similar to Section 6 101 of the Uniform Probate Code.
-PART 2 21 REAL PROPERTY TRANSFERS 22 Reporters' Note 23 24 This part is adapted from the Uniform Real Property Transfer on Death Act, which was completed in 2009.
+These provisions are: 9 (1) That money or other benefits shall be paid after the decedent's death to a person or 10 persons designated by the decedent in either the instrument or a separate [writing] [record], 11 including a will, executed either before, at the same time as the instrument, or subsequently; 12 (2) That any money due or to become due under the instrument shall cease to be payable 13 in event of the death of the promisee or the promisor before payment or demand; 14 (3) That any property which is the subject of the instrument shall pass on decedent's 15 death to a person or persons designated by the decedent in either the instrument or a separate 16 [writing] [record], including a will, executed before, at the same time as the instrument, or 17 subsequently.
+18 Reporters' Note 19 20 21 This Section, which validates all transfers on death arrangements, is similar to Section 6-101 of the Uniform Probate Code.
+22 PART 2 23 REAL PROPERTY TRANSFERS 24 Reporters' Note 2526 This part is adapted from the Uniform Real Property Transfer on Death Act, which was